nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp3.md

 ## Step 9: Exit VM

-To exit the VM, type "exit".
-Type "exit" again if a message says there are unfinished jobs, but you know nothing is running and you are done working in the shell.
+To exit the VM:

+- type "exit" to logout
+- type "exit" to close the VM connection

 This brings you back to the Google Cloud Shell terminal.
 Type "exit" one more time to completely close the shell panel.

 !!! tip